Metta.org.uk

 E R R O R.

 Metta Yoga.
-Good Afternoon, Yoga comes from an Indian word meaning to unite.
+Good Morning, Yoga comes from an Indian word meaning to unite.
 Yoga is a means of restoring a healthier balance to body and mind so that you are better able to cope with the stresses and strains of modern life.

 Yoga (exercises) re-align, purify and strengthen the body, mind and spirit.
 Practices begin with the outermost aspect of the personality - the physical body.
 Asanas help to keep the body healthy by removing tensions and massaging the internal organs, thereby improving their function and giving greater flexibility to the spine, muscles and joints.
 Yoga's roots are an ancient systems first documented well over 2,000 years ago.
 Yoga aims to improve balance both physically and mentally.